pnnl/mercat/README.md

-# This version of MerCat Depreciated please use the new updated version
+# This version of MerCat is depreciated please use the new updated version
 # https://github.com/raw-lab/mercat2

 ===========================================================================================